 That’s why the title of this piece is so ridiculous.

-‘Tycoonship’ (I think I’ve made that word up, but I like it) is a term of the 0.001%.
+‘Tycoonship’ (I think I’ve made that word up, but I like it) is a term of 0.001%.
 But I don’t think it is out of reach if you pay attention to specific out of the box investment ideas.

 I want to introduce an investment vehicle to you – a REIT.
 This is a Real Estate Investment Trust.

-‘The Company’s Retail portfolio has a floor space of approximately 17.45 million square feet, which includes over 10 shopping centers, approximately 10 retail parks, over eight standalone leisure assets, and approximately 30 Accor Group hotels in the United Kingdom.
+‘The Company’s Retail portfolio has a floor space of approximately 17.45 million square feet, which includes over 10 shopping centres, approximately 10 retail parks, over eight standalone leisure assets, and approximately 30 Accor Group hotels in the United Kingdom.
 The Company’s London Portfolio includes all the London offices and central London shops.
 Its London portfolio has a total floor space of approximately 6.16 million square feet, which includes west end offices, city offices, mid-town offices, inner London offices and central London shops, among others.’

 Yikes… that’s quite big.
 Owning a few shares of these guys makes you a theoretical tycoon already.
-What I’m more interested in though is the money making element.
+What I’m more interested in though is the money-making element.

 How can my pocket benefit?